rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-19-welcome-to-rancher-desktop-2.md

 It shows that "we will do that in 2.0" means a workstream already running, not a promise about some distant year.
 And it puts the design in front of you early, when your feedback still counts.
-If your setup depends on something specific, this is the moment to say so, before we lock in decisions we made without you.
+If your setup depends on something specific, this is the moment to say so, before we lock in decisions.

 ## What you can do today

 This is a working preview, not a finished product.
 What runs right now:

 - Start, stop, and delete Rancher Desktop 2.0, from the GUI or the command line.
-- Install and run it with no GUI at all: the daemon plus the bundled command-line tools.
+- Install and run it with no GUI at all: the daemon with your local command-line tools.
 - Build and run containers with the Docker (moby) engine.
 - Manage containers from the dashboard: start, stop, pause, resume, delete.